Aeindus/IFilterShellView/README.md

 In the image above you can observe the results of a search query.

 Actions that can be performed on a query result item:
-* Right click - invokes a context menu
+* Hovering an item will bring forward an accesibility panel on the right hand side.
+Multiple actions (i.e delete, invoke context menu, ...) can be performed.
-* Left click - makes the explorer window navigate to the selected item (if item is a folder) or opens the items with the default associated handler
+* `Left clicking a folder` - makes the explorer window navigate to the selected item (if item is a folder).
+After clicking the window's opacity will be decreased allowing you to observe at a glance some of the files inside the folder.
+On mouse move the window will regain it's original visibility.
+To navigate back to the parent folder, click the third button found in the toolbar (right next to the filter textbox) or click the `XButton1` mouse button (i.e the first extended mouse button).
 * `Selecting and dragging` to another window performs a `drag-and-drop` to the target window.